raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 ### Preparing the HTTP Server

-Next, we’ll set up an HTTP server in Rust using [`axum`](https://github.com/tokio-rs/axum), a library based on the asynchronous runtime Tokio.
+Next, we'll set up an HTTP server in Rust using [`axum`](https://github.com/tokio-rs/axum), a library based on the asynchronous runtime Tokio.
 Add the dependencies:

 ```sh
 cargo add --features rt-multi-thread tokio